Cube-Enix/SN-Edit/README.md

 You may have notcied that we look **way** different!
 Thats because we've moved from our old SheepTester fork to a new Turbowarp fork.
 Sn-Edit looks different and thats because we've added TONS of new features!
 We hope that you enjoy this update.

 # SN-Edit: The Official SNext Editor
 Welcome to SN-Edit!
-This is the official site for Editing games for SNext.
+This is the official site for Editing games for SNext (baller).
 We provide tools many devs will need to make their games amazing!
 With superior cloud servers, forced 16:9 aspect ratio 60 fps and more, you're sure to make this your new editor.

 ## License
 Cube Enix's modifications to Scratch are licensed under the GNU General Public License v3.0.
 See LICENSE or https://www.gnu.org/licenses/ for details.